Chinese Medicine Meridian Resources

 Bladder and Kidney Meridians for Yoga

 In Chinese Medicine, the Kidney and Urinary Bladder are paired.
-When looking at the organs through the lens of Chinese Medicine, it’s important to remember that Chinese Medicine is concerned with relationships, interactions, and functions more than physical location.
-So whenever the organs are discussed in Chinese Medicine, what’s usually ...
+When looking at organs through the lens of Chinese Medicine, it’s important to remember that it’s concerned with relationships, interactions, and functions more than with physical location.
+So whenever the organs are discussed in Chinese Medicine, what’s usually being referred ...

 Read More